STANDARD OPERATING PROCEDURES FOR COVID-19

 - The guest will not be allowed to leave the room, and meals will be served in the room.
 In the vent that the guest’s symptoms are severe, get worse, or last, for more than a day, a doctor should be consulted.

 - Depending on the doctor’s assessment, the guest will be sent for a COVID-19 test, recommended to continue the period of isolation, or sent to be admitted to a hospital.

-- Any vehicle in which the guest has travelled must be deep-cleaned and decontaminated.
+- Any vehicle in which the guest has traveled must be deep-cleaned and decontaminated.

-- If Lappet Faced Safaris is notified through tracing that a past guest has subsequently tested positive for COVID-19, then vehicles or other areas used by that guest must be decontaminated.
+- If Mikkwild Safari is notified through tracing that a past guest has subsequently tested positive for COVID-19, then vehicles or other areas used by that guest must be decontaminated.